gysagsohn/my-portfolio-v2/README.md

 - Custom breakpoints used for tablet and mobile views:
   - `max-width: 1500px`, `1200px`, `1000px`, `800px`, `500px`
 - Global-media.css manages responsive layout overrides for all pages
-+ Sticky share menu repositions for mobile (right side under header)
+- Sticky share menu repositions for mobile (right side under header)
-+ Blog tabs stack vertically on small screens (<500px)
+- Blog tabs stack vertically on small screens (<500px)
-+ Terminal box and heading scale on mobile (max-width: 80–75%)
+- Terminal box and heading scale on mobile (max-width: 80–75%)
+-  **TARDIS Footer Link:** Click the TARDIS icon in the footer to travel back to my v1 portfolio.
+- 👾 **Retro Mode:** Cycle the theme toggle to unlock a neon pixel world.
+-  **Terminal Greeting:** Custom-coded VS Code-style typing effect greets you at the top.

 ## 🎨 Theme Modes